gravitycamp/tunnel/README.md

 The tunnel supports 3 types of configuration:

-1. Specify three different patterns to apply to each tunnel surface (both walls and ceiling are independent).
+1. Specify three different patterns to apply to each tunnel surface (left wall, right wall, and ceiling are independent).
 2. Specify one ceiling pattern and one wall pattern.
 The wall pattern will be mirrored on both walls.
 3. Specify one pattern.
 It will be stretched around the whole tunnel.